 The Commission is of the view that two of the four additional categories of information it consulted on would address issues raised in the rule change request and are likely to meet the national gas objective (NGO).
 These are additional reporting by storage facilities and changes to the medium term capacity outlook.
-The Commission considers that the benefits of additional reporting on linepack by pipeline operators and of aggregated supply nominations by production facilities would not outweigh the costs.
+The Commission considers that the benefits of additional reporting on linepack by pipeline operators would not outweigh the costs.
+Reporting on expected supply side flows, such as production facility nominations, will be considered further through the East Coast Wholesale Gas Market and Pipeline Frameworks Review.

-The draft rule includes the following additional reporting requirements:
+The final rule includes the following reporting requirements that are additional to the information proposed in the rule change request:

-• Storage facility operators will be required to provide additional information about the operation of their facilities.
-The additional reporting covers the actual volume of gas held in the storage facility for each gas day, aggregated injections and aggregated withdrawals for the current gas day and seven day forecast, and a 12 month outlook of uncontracted storage capacity.
-Storage facilities that are used solely as part of production facilities will no longer be exempt from reporting to the Bulletin Board, however they will not be required to report on their daily injections and withdrawals, nor to provide a seven day forecast of aggregated injections and withdrawals.
+Storage facility operators will be required to provide additional information about the operation of their facilities.
+The additional information covers: the actual volume of gas held in the storage facility for each gas day; aggregated injections and aggregated withdrawals for the previous gas day, nominated for each gas day and seven day forecast; and a 12 month outlook of uncontracted storage capacity.

+Storage facilities used solely as part of a production facility will no longer be exempt from Bulletin Board reporting, but will not be required to report aggregated injection and aggregated withdrawal nominations for each gas day and a seven day forecast.
+Placing this obligation on integrated storage facilities at this time could be viewed as inconsistent with production facility and receipt point reporting obligations, which do not currently require the provision of

-• The operators of gas transmission pipelines, storage facilities and production facilities will be required to use a standard format for medium term capacity outlooks, which includes a numerical estimate of the expected capacity of the facility during the period to which the capacity outlook applies.
+- forecast flows to the Bulletin Board.
+The Commission will consider this further through the East Coast Wholesale Gas Market and Pipeline Frameworks Review. - The operators of gas transmission pipelines, storage facilities and production facilities will be required to use a standard format for medium term capacity outlooks, which includes a numerical estimate of the expected capacity of the facility during the period to which the capacity outlook applies.